eliza-frankel/summer-school-2026-labs/content/monday/lab-2.md

 There are many different combinations you can try!
 First, try changing `atm_T_tau_relation` to `solar_Hopf`, `Krishna_Swamy`, or `Trampedach_solar`.

 > [!CAUTION]
-> Remember to change `star_history_name` to include the changes to atmospheric boundary conditons!
+> Remember to change `star_history_name` to include the changes to atmospheric boundary conditions!

 {{< /details >}}

-Once you've explored how the atmospheric boundary conditions change evolution, set `atm_T_tau_relation` back to `Eddington`.
+Once you've explored how the atmospheric boundary conditions change evolution, set `atm_T_tau_relation` back to `Eddington`. * If you changed `atm_option` to something other than 'T_tau', go ahead and change it back, too.

-#### Mixing length parameter, $\alpha_{MLT}$
+#### Mixing length parameter, $\alpha_{rm MLT}$

 As we know, MESA is a 1 dimensional stellar evolution code which means it has to be creative when modeling 3D processes.
-In order to model energy transport in stars, MESA utilizes mixing length theory (MLT), which is the standard 1D parametarization of convection.
-One of the key parts of MLT is the mixing length parameter, $\alpha_{MLT}$.
+In order to model energy transport in stars, MESA utilizes mixing length theory (MLT), which is the standard 1D parameterization of convection.
+One of the key parts of MLT is the mixing length parameter, $\alpha_{
+m MLT}$.
 This is a unitless value that represents the convective efficiency of a region (i.e. what fraction of energy transport is being moved by convection rather than radiation).
+By changing $\alpha_{
-By changing $\alpha_{MLT}$, we can drastically change a star's main sequence lifetime, opacity, and more!
+m MLT}$, we can drastically change a star's main sequence lifetime, opacity, and more!

-Look through the controls default parameters again and find the mixing length parameter, or $\alpha_{MLT}$.
+Look through the controls default parameters again and find the mixing length parameter, or $\alpha_{
+m MLT}$.
 What value have we been using?

 {{< details title="Hint" closed="true" >}}
 Check under the tab "mixing parameters" for the controls defaults